Depression in Senior Citizens: How to Detect it in Time

 - A lack of satisfaction or enjoyment of basic activities.

-On the other hand, the elderly person can also feel thinks like:
+On the other hand, a senior citizen can also feel things like:

 - Loss of appetite (and as a result, weight).